 Ford Introduce Mondeo Crossover< Back to blog

-The S-Max and Galaxy will follow suit, but why are these changes?
+The S-Max and Galaxy will follow suit and be discontinued, but why are these changes being made?
 And what can you expect to see in the new guise of this multi award-winning motor?
 Read on for full details and specs of the new Mondeo range.

 What to expect from the Ford Mondeo Crossover

 You may be wondering why Ford are reinventing the Mondeo, because we certainly are.